Rochester, New York: Parks and recreation

-Government and politics
+Government

 Rochester is governed by a mayor serving as chief executive of city government and a city council consisting of four district members and five at-large members.
-Rochester has a Strong mayor-council form of government.
-Mayor Malik Evans was sworn in as mayor at midnight on January 1, 2022.
+Rochester has had a Strong mayor-council form of government since the approval of its current charter in a referendum in 1984.
+Administrative officers are appointed by the mayor and confirmed by the city council.
+All city legislation is proposed and passed by the council, and subject to a veto by the mayor, unless a majority of two-thirds approved it.
+The current mayor is Malik Evans, serving since January 1, 2022.